ianagbip1oti/file-to-db-tool/README.md

 8. Select a supported file (See [Supported File Types](https://github.com/woojiahao/file-to-db-tool#supported-file-types)) and convert.

 ### Editing credentials:
-Sometimes, you might want to change the default credentials that get loaded in when you change the SQL dialect, the tool now supports the reading of a `config.json` file that holds all of the credentials.
+Sometimes, you might want to change the default credentials that get loaded when you change the SQL dialect, the tool now supports the reading of a `config.json` file that holds all of the credentials.

-To edit the credentials, navigate into `config` folder and edit the `config.json` file to suit the credentials that you want.
+To edit the credentials, navigate into the `config` folder and edit the `config.json` file to suit the credentials that you want.

 ## Available SQL dialects:
 1. PostgreSQL